htdangkhoa/pure-http/API.md

 #### req.body

 > Contains key-value pairs of data submitted in the request body.
 By default, it is `undefined`, and is populated when you use body-parsing middleware.

-#### req.hash

-> The hash property of the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) interface is a [USVString](https://developer.mozilla.org/en-US/docs/Web/API/USVString) containing a '#' followed by the fragment identifier of the URL.

 #### req.host